Christian-Life-Waverly/ChristianLifeWaverly/_posts/2025-11-09-Steadfast-under-Trial.markdown

 published: true
 ---

 James 1:12-15 helps us to distinguish trials, temptations, and sins.
 But we also need to keep in mind that some temptations are also sins.
 We want to **remain steadfast under trial**.
 By the grace of God we can, if we are born again, work toward that goal.
-Today's sermon audio can be found on Castbox at ["Steadfast under Trial", James 1:12-15][sermon]{:target="_blank"}.
+Today's sermon audio can be found on Castbox at [139 "Steadfast under Trial", James 1:12-15][sermon]{:target="_blank"}.
 <!-- more -->

 Introduction: The Law/Gospel Distinction\\